NJIT-CS490-SP21/project2-ngp23/README.md

  - Another problem I faced for this project was `pip freeze > requirements.txt` wasn’t adding all the needed libraries to the txt file which caused and error while uploading to the heroku.
 To fix the issue I had to run `pip freeze` in terminal and copy all the requirements and past it in `requirements.txt` figured out on own
  - There was glitch in AWS time to time which will prevent me from applying new changes.
 To fix this I had to restart the AWS instance.
  - Few other issues I encourtered were connected with the reactjs where I was getting error map undefine and error with the socket IO which I was able to fix it with the help of the Google.
- - Was having Issue with the draw function which I was able to fix it with the help of stack overflow.

 ## What are known problem (Still existing), if any, with your project?
   - If any player leaves the game it wouldnt reset the player names.
 If had an extra time would have add logout button so that it resets the players.